- POP and IMAP are 2 methods/protocols to access email.

 - Folder and file directories will appear the same way each time you set up the same account on a different device.

 - You can switch between your email software and the Hetzner Webmail interface at any time and the same emails should still reflect.

-- If the data stored on your computer is corrupted, formatted of if your computer is stolen your emails will still be available on the Hetzner server.
+- If the data stored on your computer is corrupted, formatted or if your computer is stolen your emails will still be available on our server.